warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 Flag: `CSCTF{geometry_dash_d0895c120d671b}`

-We were given a Geometry custom level file to investigate.
-Reading online about this file, it seems that there was a way to decrypt the file into a readable format using this [website](https://gdccdated.glitch.me/index.xhtml).
-Several key values could be identified, but the value that stood out the most was `CSCTFa52de5` that might suggest a level name or user name.
+We were given a Geometry Dash level file to investigate.
+Researching online, it seems that the file can be decrypted into a readable format using online tools like this [website](https://gdccdated.glitch.me/index.xhtml).
+Several key values could be identified, with the value `CSCTFa52de5` being the odd one out.

 ![flag2](/assets/posts/cyberspacectf2024/flag2.png)

-Using GDBrowser as per instructed by the challenge author, the flag can be obtained from a comment placed by the user `CSCTFa52de5`.
+Using GDBrowser as per instructed by the author, the flag can be obtained from a comment placed by the user `CSCTFa52de5`.

 ![flag3](/assets/posts/cyberspacectf2024/flag3.png)